 Day 4 begins with a faculty-supported work session to produce a final digital story.
 Facilitated by VFC staff, the second session of the day is spent brainstorming classroom applications and exploring the development of a community-based project in the participants’ school.
 The Institute culminates with team presentations of participants’ digital stories, as well as their proposals for how the projects translate to classroom and community.

 TRANSFORMING STUDENT LEARNING: BUILDING BRIDGES OF UNDERSTANDING AND DEVELOPING TRANSFERABLE SKILLS

 Our long-term goal is to foster a transformative experience for young people that will facilitate personal growth by deepening their understanding of others and, in turn, themselves.
 At the same time, community-based ethnographic research will promote a young person’s sense of identification with, and caring for, their home community and their future involvement in its civic life.
-Harwood Union educator and long-time Discovering Community collaborator, Steve Rand, wrote the following about the ways in which the Discovering Community model aligns with transferable skills:

 ESTABLISHING A NETWORK OF SUPPORT

-Kathleen Haughey, Director of Education & Ethnomusicologist
+Kathleen Haughey, Executive Director & Ethnomusicologist

 Kathleen has a diverse background in education, ethnomusicology, and collaborative ethnography and media making.
 As a PhD student in Ethnomusicology at Brown University, Kathleen co-led an audio and video ethnography project with Mbyá-Guarani musicians in southern Brazil.
 Kathleen also has years of experience as an educator, having taught in both K-12 and higher education settings.
 She has additional years of experience teaching early childhood music and cello in private music studios.